axept/prejss/README.md

 + SugarSS and so on

 Just use your existed styles and write all new styles in JSS. 🎁

+Or write styles in your favorite format and work with that like with JSS - access attributes directly, build optimized critical CSS and so on.
+Yep, it's like [styled-components](https://github.com/styled-components/styled-components) + JSS.
+See example below.

 ## Installation

 ```bash